 One of the biggest keys to being happy in sobriety is remembering to be grateful; gratefulness equals happiness.
 Being grateful is extremely powerful.
 It helps those in recovery to be more self-compassionate.
 Having positive thoughts helps to increase dopamine.
 When a person is in recovery, they have to eliminate any negativity in their life, remain positive, and start changing the way they think.
 One of the other things that can help reduce depression with sobriety is to reduce stress levels.
 Again avoiding negative people is a huge part of this.
 Practicing self-care and mindfulness or meditation can also help to reduce stress levels.
 Exercising and eating a healthy diet are also important tools you can use to reduce stress, depression, and improve mood.
 Seeing a therapist regularly and joining support groups or going to 12-step meetings are a couple of the other things a newly sober person can do to help with depression.
 You aren’t alone in this fight.
 Knowing that there are others out there that you can reach out to when things get tough is so important.
 It helps to know that you’ve got people in your corner that truly love and care about you and want nothing but the best for you, and that is for you to be happy.

 Therapy for Drug Addiction and Alcohol Abuse

 If you or someone you love is struggling with an addiction issue, our addiction specialists are available around the clock to assist you.
-Evoke Wellness MA offers evidence-based treatment programs.
+Evoke Wellness at Cohasset offers evidence-based treatment programs.
 Our solution-focused addiction treatment will lead you on a road to long-lasting recovery.
 You don’t have to suffer any longer, we will be there every step of the way giving it our best effort to guide you or a loved one to happiness.